KrishnaswamyLab/PHATE/README.md

 The latest source version of PHATE can be accessed by running the following in a terminal:

     git clone --recursive git://github.com/SmitaKrishnaswamy/PHATE.git
-    cd PHATE/phater
+    cd PHATE/phateR
     R CMD INSTALL
     cd ../Python
     python setup.py install --user

-If the `phater` folder is empty, you have may forgotten to use the `--recursive` option for `git clone`.
+If the `phateR` folder is empty, you have may forgotten to use the `--recursive` option for `git clone`.
 You can rectify this by running the following in a terminal:

     cd PHATE
     git submodule init
     git submodule update
-    cd phater
+    cd phateR
     R CMD INSTALL
     cd ../Python
     python setup.py install --user